Electoral Action of Poles in Lithuania – Christian Families Alliance: Ideology

-The party's primary aim is not ideological, but the protection and enhancement of the rights of the Polish minority, who make up 7% of Lithuania's population.
-Their main policies include the restoration of land seized from Poles by the Soviet government, the improvement of the education system and allowing the use of the Polish language in schools, and giving official recognition to the Polish orthography of names.
+The party's primary aim is not ideological, but the protection and enhancement of the rights of the Polish minority, who make up 6,5% of Lithuania's population.

 It supports a more influential political role for the Roman Catholic Church, mandatory religious education in schools, and a reduction in the number of Lithuanian parliamentarians from 141 to 101 coupled to an increase in the number of local councillors.
 Since 2005, it unsuccessfully tried to submit bills to penalize abortion.